tony-reddington/discover-wicklow/README.md

 ## Deployment

-### Github Pages
+### GitHub Pages

-The website was deployed to github pages following the steps below -
+The website was deployed to GitHub pages following the steps below -

 1. Login to github pages and locate the [Discover Wicklow](https://github.com/tony-reddington/discover-wicklow)
 2. At the top of the repository page you must locate the settings button.
-3. Scroll down the page until you find the "Github pages" section then click "Check it out here!".
+3. Scroll down the page until you find the "GitHub pages" section then click "Check it out here!".
 4. Under "Source", click the dropdown called "None", select "Master Branch" and click save.
 5. The page will automatically refresh.
 6. The now published site [link](https://tony-reddington.github.io/discover-wicklow/) will appear above "Source".